 Consummate rubbish.
 Liturgy rests upon Custom and Tradition, not the latest motu proprio on your computer.
 Or even a Rescriptum ex audientia Sanctissimi.
 No man on earth grants Liturgy to us.

-No Pope did, because no Pope could, issue world-wide or general mandates regarding Liturgy before the invention of printing (in the middle of the 1400s).
+No Pope did (because no Pope could) issue world-wide or general mandates regarding Liturgy before the invention of printing (in the middle of the 1400s).

-I suppose that a fanatical uebersuperpapalist could argue that, nevertheless, the power to do so was tacitly incorporated in the Lord's mandate to S Peter, designed to lurk there unrecognised until, a millennium anda half later, the technological moment arrived for it to spring into action ...
+I suppose that today's fanatical uebersuperhyperpapalists could argue that, nevertheless, the power so to legislate was tacitly incorporated in the Lord's mandate to S Peter, designed to lurk there unrecognised until, a millennium and a half later, the technological moment arrived for it to spring into action ...